phillipdebruin/bash-files/README.md

 source ~/bash-files/include.sh
 ```

+3 - Install jq

-3 - Go look at the files to see what commands are available and what they do.
+4 - Go look at the files to see what commands are available and what they do.